A posteriori Trading-inspired Model-free Time Series Segmentation: Conclusion

 \section{Conclusion}

 A simple and scalable model-free algorithm for multivariate time series segmentation was presented.
 After a normalization step time series are treated channel-wise as surrogate stock prices that can be traded optimally a posteriori in a virtual portfolio holding either stock or cash.
-Linear transaction costs are therefore interpreted as hyperparameters for noise filtering.
+Linear transaction costs are interpreted as hyperparameters for noise filtering.
 The resulting trading signals as well as the resulting trading signals obtained on the reversed time series are used for unsupervised labeling, before a consensus over channels is reached that finally determines segmentation time instants.
-Proposed algorithm is called \emph{A posteriori Trading-inspired Segmentation} (APTS) and was compared to a popular bottom-up approach \cite{keogh2001online} fitting piecewise affine models and to a recent top-down approach fitting Gaussian models \cite{hallac2019greedy} on a variety of different synthetic data as well as real-world datasets from the UCR time series archive \cite{dau2018ucr}.
+Proposed algorithm is called \emph{A posteriori Trading-inspired Segmentation} (APTS) and was compared to a popular bottom-up approach \cite{keogh2001online} fitting piecewise affine models and to a top-down approach fitting Gaussian models \cite{hallac2019greedy} on a variety of different synthetic data as well as real-world datasets from the UCR time series archive \cite{dau2019ucr}.
 Overall, APTS was found to be consistently faster while producing more intuitive segmentation results.

 There are two main avenues for future work.
-First, the method may be extended for recursive online time series segmentation, for example, within a moving horizon framework and with special focus on the most recent segment.
-Second, the method may serve as foundation for further upstream time series analysis tasks such as clustering, compression and forecasting.
+First, the method may be extended for recursive online time series segmentation, e.g., within a moving horizon framework.
+Second, the method may serve as foundation for (i) further upstream time series analysis tasks including clustering, compression and forecasting \cite{plessen2020integrated} and (ii) for the organization of unstructured data lakes \cite{olawoyin2021open}.